EU applicant information

 Applicants for 2018 entry onwards

-Prospective EU students applying for a place for the 2018/19 academic year will be eligible for financial support from loans and grants.
+Prospective EU students applying for a place for the 2018/19 academic year will be eligible to apply for financial support to meet the cost of their tuition fees.

 Those students will not have the terms of their funding changed if the UK leaves the EU during their studies.